 Housing and related welfare facilities are designed to make life comfortable for residents from a wide range of nationalities, backgrounds and age-groups.
 The buildings are designed to suit the climate and environment of the campus, within the limits of the budget available for their development.

-Housing is provided on a subsidized basis.
-In principle, residents are responsible for 20% of the rent amount of their housing, with the balance provided by the University, subject to established limits.
+Housing is provided on a subsidized basis for those who are eligible to rent subleased housing.
+In principle, the subleased housing residents are responsible for 20% of the rent amount of their housing, with the balance provided by the University, subject to established limits.
+Those who are not eligible to rent subleased housing shall pay full amount of rent.

 Residents are responsible for all utility costs incurred in their apartments or houses.